SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Assisted Offload

 There are cases (crisis) where "normal" network resources cannot be used at maximum and, thus, a network would seek to reduce or offload some of the traffic during these events -- often called 'reactive traffic policy'.
 An example of such use case is cellular networks that are overly used (and radio resources exhausted) such as a large collection of people (e.g., parade, sporting event), or such as a partial radio network outage (e.g., tower power outage).
-During such a condition, an alternative network attachment may be available to the host (e.g., Wi-Fi).
+During such a condition, an alternative network attachment may be available to the client (e.g., Wi-Fi).

-Network-to-host signals are useful to put in place adequate traffic distribution policies on the host (e.g., prefer the use of alternate paths, offload a network) (REQ-NETWORK-SEEKS-LOAD-DOWN).
+Network-to-client signals are useful to put in place adequate traffic distribution policies on the client (e.g., prefer the use of alternate paths, offload a network) (REQ-NETWORK-SEEKS-LOAD-DOWN).

 ## Network Bandwidth & Network Rate Limiting Policies {#nrlp}